Cord Cutting Guides, News, and Reviews

 Read about some of our favorite Xfinity internet and TV deals.

-Xfinity is one of the most popular internet and cable TV providers in the US, with service available to more than 100 million Americans in 40 states.
-You might not think of a cable company if you’re looking to “cut the cord,” but plenty of Xfinity customers just use Xfinity internet service and choose to stream all of their TV.
-Streamers especially should be on the lookout for Xfinity internet deals.
-Xfinity internet plans come with a contract (which I’m not a big fan of) but do include a free 4K streaming device and a free subscription to NBCUniversal’s new streaming service, Peacock, at the Peacock Premium tier.
+Xfinity is one of the most popular internet and cable TV providers in the U.S., with service available to more than 100 million Americans in 40 states.
+You may not think of a cable company if you’re looking to cut the cord, but plenty of Xfinity customers use only Xfinity internet service and stream all their TV.
+Streamers especially should look out for Xfinity internet deals.
+Xfinity internet plans come with a contract (which I’m not a big fan of), but they include a free 4K streaming device and a free premium subscription to Peacock, NBCUniversal’s streaming service.

-Xfinity offers six internet plans, but there are only two that I’d recommend: the Performance Select and Performance Pro+.
+Xfinity offers six internet plans, only two of which I’d recommend: Performance Select and Performance Pro Plus.
 They’re the lowest-priced 100 Mbps and 200 Mbps plans available.
-I’d love to get up to 200 Mbps now—then my connection could handle all the streaming and gaming we do without having to disconnect our phones from the Wi-Fi to make the connection faster.
-Spectrum is the only other internet provider that offers a similarly priced 200 Mbps plan, but you don’t get as many perks as you would with Xfinity.
+I’d love to get up to 200 Mbps so my connection could handle all the streaming and gaming my family does without having to disconnect our phones from the Wi-Fi to make the connection faster.
+Spectrum is the only other internet provider that offers a similarly priced 200 Mbps plan, but you don’t get as many perks as you do with Xfinity.

-Xfinity is the most available cable internet provider in the US, but you won’t find their plans in sparsely populated areas.
-Even if Xfinity is available near you, the best deal you’ll get with them is the Performance Pro+ plan.
-You could get lower prices on a gigabit internet plan with AT&T Fiber and Verizon Fios, and they are available in most areas Xfinity services.
+Xfinity is the most widely available cable internet provider in the U.S., but you won’t find its plans in sparsely populated areas.
+If Xfinity is available near you, the best deal you’ll get is the Performance Pro Plus plan.
+You could get lower prices on a gigabit internet plan with AT&T Fiber internet or a Verizon Fios deal, and they are available in most areas that Xfinity services.

-From what I’ve seen, Xfinity’s prices are high after the promotional period ends.
-But, those prices cover the cost of Xfinity’s exclusive products and services, which are worth it.
-Any streamer could get a great setup with an Xfinity plan when you consider the discounts and freebies you get.
-It’d be cheaper to combine your internet and streaming services bill in one, especially since Peacock is a full range streaming service.
+Xfinity’s prices seem high after the promotional period ends, but those prices cover the cost of Xfinity’s exclusive products and services, which are worth it.
+Any streamer could get a great setup with an Xfinity plan when you consider discounts and freebies.
+It would be cheaper to combine your internet and streaming services bills in one, especially since Peacock is a full-range streaming service.
 In a way, Xfinity’s internet plans are bundle offers for streamers.

-Xfinity is the fastest internet provider in 16 states, but Xfinity internet users have an average download speed of about 255 Mbps — nowhere near a gigabit.
-Still, I wouldn’t consider that a small feat.
-That’s more than enough speed for any household of heavy streamers, remote workers, and online gamers like mine.
+Xfinity is the fastest internet provider in 16 states, but its users have an average download speed of about 150 Mbps — nowhere near a gigabit.
+That’s still more than enough speed for any household of heavy streamers, remote workers, and online gamers like mine.

-If I have one gripe with Xfinity, it’s their 1.2 terabytes (TB) data cap, but I’m not that upset about it.
-We stream all day my house — Netflix and Hulu are my go-to for background noise when I’m cooking or falling asleep — and I still don’t use 1.2 TB each month.
-In fact, I’m nowhere close.
-If you do go over your data cap, Xfinity charges $10 per 50 GB of data you use.
-Luckily, Xfinity caps their data overage fees at $100 a month, or you can pay an extra $30 a month for unlimited data if you need that much data.
-(If you do, you’d be better off with providers that offer data cap free-plans, like Spectrum and Frontier.)
+If I have one gripe with Xfinity, it’s the 1.2-terabyte (TB) data cap.
+I’m not that upset about it though.
+We stream all day — Netflix and Hulu are my go-tos for background noise when I’m cooking or falling asleep — and I still don’t use 1.2 TB each month.
+I’m nowhere close.
+If you go over your data cap, Xfinity charges $10 per 50 GB of data used.
+Xfinity caps its data overage fees at $100 a month, or you can pay an extra $30 a month for unlimited data.
+(If you need that much data, you may be better off with providers that offer data-cap-free plans, such as Spectrum and Frontier.)

-It can be difficult to figure out Xfinity’s internet fees, but here’s what we’ve discovered.
-First, it’s clear there’s an installation fee, whether you get a professional to do it for you or you do it yourself.
-Most customers are quoted a price of around $89.99 for professional installation, but make sure to confirm that with Comcast.
-Thankfully, most Xfinity plans offer self-installation.
-Xfinity’s self-installation fee is $15.
+It can be difficult to figure out Xfinity’s internet fees.
+It’s clear there’s an installation fee, whether you do it yourself or have a professional do it for you.
+Most customers are quoted $89.99 for professional installation, but confirm that with Xfinity.
+Thankfully, most plans offer self-installation, which has a $15 fee.

-If you do end your contract early, Xfinity will charge you for the remaining months.
-Xfinity’s ETF policy isn’t always clear, but it won’t cost more than your remaining monthly charges would.
-Recent reports quote Xfinity charges $10 a month for the remainder of your contact.
-Make sure to check what the current fees are when you sign up, because they do change.
+If you end your contract early, Xfinity will charge you for the remaining months.
+Xfinity’s policy on early-termination fees isn’t always clear, but it won’t cost more than your remaining monthly charges.
+Recent reports have said Xfinity charges $10 a month for the remainder of your contract.
+Make sure to check the current fees when you sign up because they may change.

-I’ll admit, Xfinity’s non-promotional internet prices are a bit high for a budget-conscious person like me.
-The promotional prices fit my budget — $49.99 a month for speeds up to 200 Mbps is a rare deal — but I wish that their non-promotional prices were a bit lower.
+Xfinity’s nonpromotional prices are a bit high for a budget-conscious person like me.
+In my Xfinity review, I found that the promotional prices fit my budget — $49.99 a month for speeds up to 200 Mbps is a rare deal — but I wish its nonpromotional prices were a bit lower.
 I don’t want to have to switch providers each year to find an affordable plan.

-Still, Xfinity’s pricing is understandable when you think about all you get.
-The price you’d pay for any Xfinity internet plan includes high-speed internet at home and at millions of public Wi-Fi hotspots, a 4K streaming device, a Peacock Premium subscription, and (if you rent the xFi Gateway) cybersecurity features.
+Still, Xfinity’s pricing is understandable when you consider all you get.
+The price you pay for any Xfinity internet plan includes high-speed internet at home and at millions of public Wi-Fi hotspots, a 4K streaming device, a Peacock Premium subscription, and — if you rent the xFi Gateway — cybersecurity features.
 For all that, there isn’t a better deal.